JenitonA/Wafer-Defect-AI/README.md

 ## Vital Sections Explained

 ### 1. Imports

-We import all the libraries needed for the project:
+In this project, we load all the necessary libraries to handle data, process images, and train the CNN model:

-- `tensorflow` & `keras` – for building and training the CNN
+- `tensorflow` & `keras` – used to build and train the convolutional neural network
-- `pandas` & `numpy` – for handling and manipulating data
+- `os` – for working with files and directories
-- `matplotlib` & `ListedColormap` – for visualizing wafer maps and plots
+- `pandas` – to manage and manipulate datasets efficiently
-- `skimage` (measure, radon, probabilistic_hough_line, transform) – for image processing and feature extraction
+- `cv2` (OpenCV) – for image preprocessing and transformations
-- `sklearn.model_selection` – for splitting data into training and validation sets
+- `numpy` – for numerical operations and array handling
-- `scipy.interpolate` – for resizing and transforming wafer maps accurately
+- `matplotlib` – to visualize wafer maps and plots
-- `os` – for managing file paths
+- `sklearn.model_selection` – to split data into training, validation, and test sets

-**Relevance/Importance:**
+- `skimage.transform.resize` – to resize wafer images to a consistent shape

-This step ensures the environment is fully prepared.
-Without these libraries, the notebook cannot run.
-These imports provide all the tools needed to load, process, visualize, and prepare wafer data for modelling.
+**Relevance/Importance:** These libraries are essential to the project workflow.
+They allow us to prepare the data, perform image transformations, and train a CNN.
+Without them, none of the processing or model training steps would be possible.

 ---